marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

 However, functional programming is all about implementing behaviors, that are independent of the data passed into them.
 In languages like Haskell or F# it's extra easy to create types, so you focus on types and behaviors - this simply means that functional programming encourages good modeling (over time, you can model better without even being aware that you are doing it better).
 On top of that let me give you one quotation:
 > object-oriented programming is an exceptionally bad idea which could only have originated in California. - <i>Edsger Dijkstra</i>

-If you don't mind a little bit of history let me mention that in 2001, Edsger W. Dijkstra wrote a letter to the Budget Council of The University of Texas about functional programming (Haskell in this case) when they wanted to replace the course we Java [4].
+If you don't mind a little bit of history let me mention that in 2001, Edsger W. Dijkstra wrote a letter to the Budget Council of The University of Texas about functional programming (Haskell in this case) when they wanted to replace the course with Java [4].
 I am not in the opinion that OO is bad, it's good - you can do awesome apps that way, model many domains.
 I am in the opinion that the functional paradigm is underestimated.

 ### 2.2 SOLID and functional programming
 SOLID is a set of universal values and yes I am aware that Wikipedia says that this is OO principle but even the creator of the acronym says: